 - In Pocahontas, Grandmother Willow closes her leaves like a curtain while the main couple are about to kiss.

-- Meeko also fulls one off by preventing Flit from getting in the way.
-This and his resulting expression is one of the few respectable actions Meeko does in this movie.
+- Meeko also pulls one off by preventing Flit from getting in the way.
+It's one of the few respectable actions Meeko does in this movie.

 - Tangled: When Flynn and Rapunzel seem to be about to kiss near the end of the floating lanterns scene, Pascal turns pink and covers his eyes.
 Kinda subverted, though, when he immediately peeks between his fingers.

-- In WALL•E, M-O shoos the other robots away from EVE and WALLï¿½E as they're reunited.
+- In WALLE, M-O shoos the other robots away from EVE and WALLE as they're reunited.
 In a nice bit of Parental Bonus, you can see one of the robots in the background peek back and try to watch before being dragged off by M-O.

 - In Sense and Sensibility, when Eleanor bursts out crying at the news that Edward is not married, her mother and sisters look at each other, gobsmacked for a moment, and then hurriedly vacate the room.